michaelalfaro/eeb177-W17.github.io/_posts/2017-01-06-exercise1-git.markdown

 4. View the status of your git repository using `git status`.
 You should see something that looks like this:
 ![]({{ site.url }}/images/exercise1-gitstatus.png)

 5. Now, a snapshot of `exercise-1/README.txt` is present with the so-called staging-area of the git repository.
-Use `git commit` to commit this snapshot.
+Use `git commit -m "MESSAGE"` to commit this snapshot.
 Make sure that your commit includes a meaningful commit message!
 Use `git status` once again to verify that your commit was successful.
 6. Push your current commits to your online github repository using `git push`.
 Visit your github repository through your browser and verify that your commits have gone through.
 Hint: this assumes that you have successfully completed the git and github setup - please see Gaurav if you have trouble with this part!

 7. Return to the terminal, and within the `exercise-1` folder, create a file called `one-liner.txt` and write your favorite one-liner into this document.
 Follow the workflow to add, commit, and push this to your github repo.
 Hint: Gaurav appreciates a good pun, especially if they relate to computing, ecology, or evolution.